 • The sides last met in a friendly in Offenbach am Main, Germany, on 16 November 2018, the home side running out 3-0 winners thanks to goals from Janni Serra (14 pen), Abdelhamid Sabiri (58) and substitute Törles Knöll (79).

-• Serra, who featured three times, is the only member of that Germany squad who appeared in 2021 qualifying.
-Justin Bijlow, Deyovaisio Zeefuik, Perr Schuurs, Rick van Drongelen, Dani de Wit, Tahith Chong, Ferdi Kadioglu and Justin Kluivert all started for the Dutch with Kaj Sierhuis coming on in the second half and Maarten Paes, Jan Hoekstra, Sherel Floranus and Tyrell Malacia all unused substitutes.
+• Justin Bijlow, Deyovaisio Zeefuik, Perr Schuurs, Dani de Wit, Ferdi Kadioglu and Justin Kluivert all started that game for the Netherlands, with Maarten Paes and Tyrell Malacia both unused substitutes.

 • The most recent of the teams' five competitive U21 meetings came at the 2013 finals in Israel, Leroy Fer's 90th-minute goal giving the Netherlands a 3-2 Matchday 1 win in Petah Tikva.
 First-half goals from Adam Maher (24) and Georginio Wijnaldum (38) had seemingly put the Dutch in command only for Sebastian Rudy (47 pen) and Lewis Holtby (81) to bring Germany back on terms.

 • That helped the Netherlands progress to the semi-finals behind Group B winners Spain, the Dutch finishing second on six points – one place and three points better off than Germany.

 • West Germany beat the Netherlands home (2-0) and away (1-0) on the way to the 1990 U21 quarter-finals, where they lost to the Soviet Union over two legs; Olivier Bierhoff and Stefan Effenberg scored in the home victory in Augsburg.